0526PHOENIX/flopsmeter/README.md

 A warning block prints any unsupported modules that were excluded from FLOPs calculation.

----

 ## Internals

 1. **Hook Registration**: Recursively attaches forward hooks to all submodules.

 2. **FLOPs Computation**: Implements formulas for convolutions, normalization, pooling, activations, etc.

 3. **Warm-up & Timing**: Runs 100 warm-up passes, then times 100 forward passes for stable metrics.

 4. **Memory Estimation**: Based on activation count and tensor element size.

----

 ## Notes

+* This tool is **currently focused on CNN-based models for computer vision**.
+Transformer-based models (e.g., Vision Transformers, Swin Transformers) are not yet supported in FLOPs estimation.

 * Unsupported modules are recorded in `exclude`—you may need to extend formulas for custom layers.
-* Assumes activations fit in available GPU memory; external context (optimizer states) not considered.

----
+* Memory estimation is rough and assumes no activation checkpointing or optimizer states.

 ## License